IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][cf4]

 6\.
 In the next window enter the name of the configuration.
-In my case I used chopper1-esdemo-scram-credential.
+You can use <yourname>-esdemo-scram-credential.
 Followed by a brief description i.e. Credential to connect to es-demo using SCRAM.
 Finally use the following information as a reference to enter the data in the text box.

 Resource Name | User | Password
 --------------|------|---------
-***truststore::truststorePass*** | dummy | &lt;Password obtained when downloading the PKCS12 certificate">
+***truststore::truststorePass*** | dummy | &lt;Password obtained when downloading the PKCS12 certificate>
-***kafka::aceflowsSecId*** | &lt;This will be your user id i.e. chopper1 used to create SCRAM credentials.> | &lt;Password obtained for your user id when you created your SCRAM credentials to connect to Event Streams">
+***kafka::aceflowsSecId*** | &lt;This will be your id used to create SCRAM credentials.> | &lt;Password obtained for your id when you created your SCRAM credentials to connect to Event Streams>

 Here is an example from when the lab was created: